zero-diff/terraform-kubernetes-fluxcd/README.md

-# Flux and Helm 3 Operator
-Configures Kubernetes cluster (for example AKS) for GitOps management

-**fluxcd/helm-operator for helm3 support is not stable yet!**

-> This module waits for terraform helm provider (https://www.terraform.io/docs/providers/helm/index.html) to support version 3, so flux can be configured properly.
+# FluxCD Gitops
+Installs FluxCD and Helm-Operator in your Kubernetes cluster using the Terraform Helm provider.

 ## Prerequisites

-You need to have `helm` version 3 binary installed locally
+Your cluster should support Helm3.
+(You do not need Helm3 on your local machine since the Terraform Helm provider handles installation.
+Permissions to install come from your Kubernetes provider block.

 ## Sample usage